dmontiel-oti/gbatr/README.md

 NYC Department of City Planning.
-It is available for Windows and Linux and can be downloaded from the [City Planning website](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-gde-home.page).
+It is available for Windows and Linux and can be downloaded from the [City Planning website](https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-gde-home.page). gmculp's R package (https://github.com/gmculp/rGBAT16AB) from which this package was written for use with Windows.
+The source has code has been updated to work with Linux.
-For now, gbatr has only been tested using the Windows 64-bit version of Geosupport, so let me know if you’re having troubling installing on Linux or 32-bit Windows.

-When installing Geosupport Desktop, it is strongly recommended to use the default installation path (`C:/Program Files/Geosupport Desktop Edition`).
+When installing Geosupport Desktop, it is strongly recommended to use the path '/opt/version-22a_22.11 .
 If you install it in this location, building gbatr from source should just work.
 If you can’t install it in this location, you may have to do some additional work to build gbatr.